wing5wong/artisan-whs-static/source/_news/High School girls having singing roles in The Tempest.blade.md

 ---
 title: "High School girls having singing roles in 'The Tempest'"
 date: 2018-02-08
-description: "Allyssa Pram who will be singing along with Leigh-ana Hale in â€˜The Tempestâ€™..."
+description: "Allyssa Pram who will be singing along with Leigh-ana Hale in ‘The Tempest’..."
 featured-image:
-excerpt: "Allyssa Pram who will be singing along with Leigh-ana Hale in â€˜The Tempestâ€™"
+excerpt: "Allyssa Pram who will be singing along with Leigh-ana Hale in ‘The Tempest’"
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p><span><span>Allyssa Pram who will be singing along with Leigh-ana Hale in &lsquo;<em>The Tempest</em>&rsquo;</span></span></p>